eulersIDcrisis/ibson/README.md

-This library works by noting that the byte offset needed in a few places to (de)serialize BSON is already implicitly tracked in (seekable) streams via the call to: `fp.tell()`.

-Likewise, this can be serialized
+This library works by noting that the byte offset needed in a few places to (de)serialize BSON is already implicitly tracked in (seekable) streams via the call to: `fp.tell()`; instead of maintaining this value directly, the same information can be extracted internally when needed by calculating differences in these stream positions.
-For encoding a BSON

-with the observation that the byte offset needed in a few places for the BSON (de)serialization can be implicitly tracked by the underlying stream.